giuseppetotaro/StringsParser/README.md

 Use build.sh and run.sh scripts (under Unix-like OS) for compiling and testing StringsParser.

+##TIKA-1541
+An issue has been created on the Tika Issue Tracker system: [TIKA-1541](https://issues.apache.org/jira/browse/TIKA-1541).
+Please refer to that issue for comments and feedback.

 ## Notes
 The repository is organized as follows: govdocs1/016